Integrating Semi-Supervised and Active Learning for Semantic Segmentation: The Proposed Method

 \subsection{The Teacher-Student-Friend (TSF) Structure}

-In semi-supervised learning (SSL), both Teacher-Student networks and Cross Pseudo Supervision (CPS) have gained popularity for leveraging labelled and unlabelled data to improve model performance.
-Despite their successes, these approaches also have certain limitations.
-In the Teacher-Student framework, the student only learns from the teacher's predictions, which can lead to an issue of over-dependence on the teacher model's performance, potentially limiting the framework's effectiveness in scenarios with highly noisy data.
-On the other hand, in the CPS structure, as training progresses, the two models tend to become very similar in terms of their parameters.
-This consequently means the models can no longer benefit from the parallel network structure since they start learning in the same way.
-To further provide a solution for the aforementioned problem, we propose incorporating an additional ``friend" model into the Teacher-Student framework, called TSF as shown in Figure \ref{fig:SSL_framework} to ensure the student model learns from different sources.
+As discussed in the above sections, teacher-student-based frameworks can lead to over-reliance on the teacher's performance, especially with noisy data, while CPS often results in model similarity that limits the benefit of parallel learning.
+To provide a solution for the problem mentioned above, we propose incorporating an additional ``friend" model into the Teacher-Student framework, called TSF, as shown in Figure \ref{fig:SSL_framework} to ensure the student model learns from different sources.
 Particularly, in the TSF structure, both the friend and student models are trained using the CPS approach, but the friend model is not supervised by the teacher.

-Specifically, the three models have the same architecture but with different weights.
+Specifically, the three models are of the same architecture with different weights.
 The weights in the teacher model are updated using the exponential moving average (EMA) from the student model, while the weights in the student and friend models are updated based on training loss.
 Based on a teacher-student SSL framework of AEL \cite{hu2021semi}, for labelled data we employ adaptive copy-paste, while unlabelled data use adaptive CutMix.
 Given both a labelled dataset $\mathcal{A}=\left\{\left(x_i, y_i\right)\right\}_{i=1}^M$ containing $M$ images and an unlabelled data set $\mathcal{B}=\left\{z_i\right\}_{i=1}^N$ with $N$ images, the proposed SSL approach expects to obtain a trained model $Q$ leveraging these labelled and unlabelled data.
 When working with labelled data, the supervised loss $\mathcal{L}_{sup,s}$ between the $s^\text{th}$ ground truth $y_s$ and its corresponding prediction $p_s$ is defined by using the standard cross-entropy loss function $\ell_{ce}$:

 where $W$ and $H$ refer to the width and height of input images.
 Both the student and friend models are supervised using the same type of supervised loss function, $\mathcal{L}_{sup,s}$.

 Following \cite{sohn2020fixmatch,hu2021semi}, the teacher network generates pseudo-labels $\hat{y}_u^t$ on the $u^\text{th}$ unlabelled image to supervise the student model.
 The pseudo-labels are improved through an active learning module, called PLAR.
 The student unsupervised loss $\mathcal{L}_{unsup,u}^{t}$ from teacher-student framework is defined as: